🎉 New Feature Alert! 🎉 We're thrilled to announce Balances

 Remind Them How To Report an Absence

 We live in a world where employees get sick, take vacation, and miss work—that’s okay.
-But remind your employees that they need to communicate with you when they need to take time off or have an unplanned absence.
+But remind your employees that they need to communicate with you when they need to take time off or take sick leave or have an unplanned absence.
 Give them a refresher on the process and who they need to notify.

 It’s no secret that absence management can be tricky.
 If your attendance management process needs an upgrade, learn how our call-off solution through text can make your life a whole lot easier.
 And remember, it’s in your interest to make it easier to call-off.
 When you help employees avoid the hold time, inconvenience or discomfort of talking to their manager, they’re more likely to follow the process, which reduces no call, no shows.